American humor: Sitcoms

 The situation comedy (sitcom) is a format that first developed in radio and later became the primary form of comedy on television.
 The first sitcom to be number one in US ratings overall was I Love Lucy.
 A typical I Love Lucy episode involved one of Lucy's ambitious but hare-brained schemes, whether it be sneaking into Ricky's nightclub act, finding a way to hobnob with celebrities, showing up her fellow women's club members, or simply trying to improve the quality of her life.
 Usually she ends up in some comedic mess, a form of slapstick comedy.
 The I Love Lucy show grew out of a radio program in which Lucille Ball was featured.
 Another popular sitcom of the 1950s to cross over from radio was Amos & Andy.

 In the decades since, several sitcoms have been tops in the ratings.
 In the 1960s The Beverly Hillbillies and The Andy Griffith Show held that distinction.
-Both of these programs were based on the country bumpkin – the Clampetts bringing their hillbilly ways to Beverly Hills, and the slow talking sheriff in the small rural town.
-In the 1970s All in the Family was the top rated show while dealing with serious issues it was based on the loudmouth bigot usually getting his come-uppance.
+Both of these programs were based on the country bumpkin – the Clampetts bringing their hillbilly ways to Beverly Hills, and Griffith as a slow talking sheriff in a small rural town.
+In the 1970s All in the Family was the top rated show.
+While dealing with serious issues, it was based on the loudmouth bigot usually getting his come-uppance.

 The most successful sitcoms of the 1980s were Roseanne and Cheers.
 Roseanne was a family sitcom, based on loud and large blue-collar parents.
-Cheers on the other hand was about a neighborhood bar frequented by a mix of working-class and professional drinkers.
+Cheers, on the other hand, was about a neighborhood bar frequented by a mix of working-class and professional drinkers.